CorniiDog/WhoopLib/docs/ConfiguringOdometry/README.md

 The following illustration shows the center of the odometry unit.
 The odom unit center is the virtual intercept of the perpendicular faces of the odometry trackers.
 The measurements is from the center of the odom unit to the designated tracker distances.

 The forward tracker is always offset right/left from the center of the odometry unit center, while the sideways tracker is always forward/backwards from the center of the odometry unit.
-The measurements are in **meters**.
-If you measured in inches, you can wrap it with ```to_meters(inches)``` and it would be converted to meters.

 Based upon the following illustration above, with ```2.5189``` inch wheels, the forward tracker being offset to the right, and sideways tracker being offset back of the odometry unit: